jesbar02/hello-world/README.md

 ### Building web application instance.
 Docker give us the chance to deploy a new container from a existing local or remote repository using a DockerFile (Uploaded into the present repository).

 Note that the we also use default, start.sh and supervisord.conf files located in the same directory.
-Finally we can proceed with the build:
+Just create a new directory and put all that files inside of it.
+Enter inside the directory and finally proceed with the build:
 ```html
 docker build -t nginx_php7-fpm_mysql-support .
 ```

 ### Link the webapp to the mysql-server container.
+Fist, Be care to create /webroot and put inside at least the need (in this case) results.php script.
 In order to connect the webapp container to the mysql server, we can enter the following code:
 ```html
 docker run -d -v /webroot:/var/www/html -p 80:80 --link test-mysql:mysql/mysql-server \
 --name webapp nginx_php7-fpm_mysql-support